Environmental Compliance

-While annual air emissions are dependent on meeting customer demand for electricity and weather, the planned retirement of our coal-fired Brown Units 1 and 2 and Culley Unit 2, along with the exit of ownership in Warrick Unit 4, by year-end 2025 will result in reductions of 60% in emissions of sulfur dioxide (SO2), mercury (Hg) and other hazardous air emissions; particulate matter and carbon dioxide; and a 40% reduction in emissions of nitrogen oxide (NOx).
+CenterPoint Energy responds to changing environmental regulations for our facilities and operations.
+While annual air emissions are dependent on meeting regulatory and customer demands for electricity and weather, the retirement of our coal-fired Brown Units 1 and 2 in 2023 and Culley Unit 2 retirement planned for 2025, along with the exit of ownership in Warrick Unit 4 in 2023, is expected to result in reductions of 60% in emissions of sulfur dioxide (SO2), mercury (Hg) and other hazardous air emissions; particulate matter and carbon dioxide; and a 40% reduction in emissions of nitrogen oxide (NOx).

 Scrubbed for Emissions